 This would involve running a business where you did temporary work at a variety of locations without visiting the same client on a regular basis.
 Examples include: a party entertainer or a jobbing gardener.

 Unfortunately HMRC doesn’t give precise guidance as to what constitutes “itinerant” or “reasonable” when it comes to costs.
-If your circumstances aren’t straightforward have a chat to your accountant or drop me a line.
+If your circumstances aren’t straightforward have a chat to your accountant.

 How shall I record food and drink in my accounts?